Minor in Liberal Studies

 The Minor Program in Liberal Studies will stop admitting students who enter the University from the academic year 2017-18 and onwards.
 Continuing students who admitted in 2016-17 or before, who have previously taken all the course requirements of Liberal Studies, may apply for declaration of the minor program no later than the last day of the add/drop period in the first regular term of their final year of study.

-GPA requirement is 1.5 (C-) or above.
+Except for those studying in the BSc program in Global China Studies, any undergraduate student with a CGA 1.5 (C-) or above may enroll in the Liberal Studies Minor Program.
 Eligible students must declare their intention to enroll in the minor program no earlier than the second regular term of their second year of study no later than the last day of the add/drop period in the first regular term of their final year of study.
 Students who wish to withdraw from the minor program should apply before the last day of the add/drop period in the second regular term of their final year of study.

 The Liberal Studies Minor Program is a cross-divisional program and its courses are grouped into five areas, namely: